chris2y/Face-Recognition-Mobile-Facenet-and-MTCNN/README.md

 ## Description

 FaceRecogApp is a robust Android application designed to detect and recognize faces using MobileFaceNet and MTCNN.
 It leverages Firebase for storing user details and vectors representing faces.
 When a face is detected, the app retrieves and displays the associated social media profiles, allowing users to click and redirect to these profiles.
-If a face is not recognized, the app provides a social sharing feature within the app to seek help from other users.

 ## Features